 These technological factors need to be assessed in determining the scoping requirements for maintenance works, renewal, upgrade and new building projects.
 There will be changes to asset management technology, in particular the monitoring and data collection roles.
 These upgrades in technology may require consideration of modifications to service levels as and when appropriate.

 5.4 New Assets from Growth

-The creation and construction of new swimming pool and caravan park assets from developer projects are not anticipated during the period covered by this Plan.
+The creation and construction of new building assets from developer projects are not anticipated during the period covered by this Plan.

 5.5 Demand Management Plan